FBnil/evidencer/README.md

 ./evidencer -r FOLD=0 ...
 ```

+note: Some variables are being redefined internally in each loop, in order to make your commandline redefininition unmutable, use a `:=` instead of `=`

 ### QUOTE
 If you have a path with spaces, it is useful to quote them before using them, to do this, use `--quote` The default is a single quote.
 You can override this by setting `QUOTESTR`.
 Note that setting the `QUOTESTR` by itself will not automatically enabled quoting.